 What Are the Most Common Food Allergens?

-Doctors are diagnosing more and more people with food allergies.
-People can be allergic to any food, but eight common allergens account for most food allergy reactions:
+People can be allergic to any food, but these cause most food allergy reactions:

 What Are the Signs & Symptoms of a Food Allergy?